 Students who hold an external scholarship (e.g., SSHRC or OGS) may have their WGRS adjusted.
 Students whose residency status changes at some point during their program of study may have their WGRS adjusted.

-WGRS funding is applied directly to the student tuition account (see your Student Center) two or three weeks prior to the start of term, before tuition for the term is due.
-After tuition is paid, any credit due to the student will be paid via direct deposit (Electronic Fund Transfer) on the second Tuesday of each term.
+WGRS funding is applied directly to the student tuition account (see your Student Center) prior to the start of term and before tuition for the term is due.
+After tuition is paid, if there is an overage on the tuition account due to the student, the amount will be paid to the student via direct deposit (Electronic Fund Transfer) on the second Tuesday of each term (and then each Tuesday for the remainder of the term if other funds are awarded).

 The Don Wright Faculty of Music offers a number of Graduate Teaching Assistantship (GTA) appointments to graduate students in order to support our undergraduate curricula.